-As male circumcision for HIV prevention is implemented, civil society groups are playing key roles as communicators, advocates, policy advisors, and more.
+As voluntary medical male circumcision (VMMC) for HIV prevention is implemented, civil society groups are playing key roles as communicators, advocates, policy advisors, and more.
 On this page, you will find profiles of advocates and highlights of extraordinary advocacy projects.
 Please email AVAC or the webmaster if you have a story to share.

 African chief evangelises about adult circumcision

 Why I want to advocate for HIV prevention in Lesotho

 Lepheana Mossoane, a 2016 AVAC Fellow hosted by Jhpiego, explained: "Lesotho has the second highest HIV prevalence in the world.
 As VMMC is a scientifically proven tool to combat HIV, Jhpiego is working with the Ministry of Health in Lesotho to circumcise 300,000 men by 2017.
 So, as an HIV educator and filmmaker, I can use the power of film to advocate for VMMC so as to effectively create demand and facilitate HIV education.
 The goal is to combat new HIV infections so that Lesotho, as a poor country, will no longer have to divert millions in funds and foreign aid into HIV/AIDS treatment."
 His work as a fellow includes the following:

 Consultative Meeting on Medical Male Circumcision as an HIV Prevention Strategy